carlitos-esquer/mini-train/README.md

 	      # @action_arguments => Arguments for the action (really?)
 	    end

+			helpers do
+				#altough you can write many things in before block
+				#you always need helpers for your main app
+				def help(with)
+					"Helping the World!"
+				end
+			end

 	    def index(*args)
 	      # When no public method is found
 	      # Of course you don't have to declare one and it is gonna use Controller#not_found instead